VanessaAoki/blog/README.md

   </a>
 </p>

-# Ruby-Capstone
+# Rails Blog
-This is a simple blog, created with Ruby.
+This is a simple blog, created with Ruby on Rails.
 You can write, edit, and delete articles and comments from your browser.

 ## Getting Started